unildev/job-challenge-2023a/README.md

 Challenge: Java, 2023(a), senior-level
 ---

+_Update_: Please note that [a solution](./solution.md) is available for this chalenge.

 This GitHub repository contains the instructions for a challenge to be submitted by candidats for a senior-level Java developer/analyst position at the University of Lausanne (DSM-DEV-INT division).

-:warning: Important: Please, do not fork [gushakov/library-clean](https://github.com/gushakov/library-clean) or publish your solution to this challenge anywhere.
 If you are reading this, it means that you have been contacted personally by a member of DSM-DEV-INT team with specific instructions of how to submit your solution.

 This edition of the challenge first appeared for a job posted in the years 2023.